 Enrichment and Work Experience

-Books will be provided by the English and MFL department although some coursework texts may be purchased by students.
+Books will be provided by the department, although some coursework texts may be purchased by students.

 This course links well with English Literature, Media Studies, Film Studies, History, Spanish, and Drama & Theatre Studies.